paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/observation_config/index.rst.txt

 **fcal**
 --------------------------------------------------

-  *str*, *optional*, *default = auto*
+  *list* *of str*, *optional*, *default = longest*

-  Fluxscale calibrator field.
-If set to 'auto' then will automatically set using JSON file from 'obsinfo'
+  Field name of fluxscale calibrator field.
+Or set as 'all' for all the fcal fields, 'longest' to setlect the fcal field observed for the longest time, 'nearest' to select the fcal field closest   to the target.